News: I'm now a research scientist at Google NYC!

-Hi, I'm a PhD student in the Machine Learning Department at Carnegie Mellon where I'm advised by Prof. Eric Xing and am a member of the SAILING Lab (since 2009).
-I am very thankful to be supported by an NSF Graduate Fellowship.
+I recently graduated from the Machine Learning Department at Carnegie Mellon where I was advised by Prof. Eric Xing and was a member of the SAILING Lab (since 2009).
+I was very thankful to be supported by an NSF Graduate Fellowship.
 Before that, I was an undergraduate in Computer Science and Applied Math at Princeton, and worked with Prof. Rob Schapire.

 My main research interests are in machine learning (particularly spectral/kernel methods for probabilistic graphical models), natural language processing, and computational biology.
 I'm equally passionate about both theoretical and applied problems.
 I recently co-organized Spectral Learning Workshops at NIPS 2012 and ICML 2013, and a workshop on Modern ML+NLP at NIPS 2014.